Bishop Dr. Cliff Morris

 Healthcare Center for the Homeless

-I currently serve as past chair of the board of directors for the Healthcare Center for the Homeless (see www.hcch.org).
+I currently serve as Chair of the board of directors for the Healthcare Center for the Homeless (see www.hcch.org).
 I have served since 1998.
 I currently volunteer about once a week as an outreach specialist with the H.O.P.E.
-Team (Homeless Outreach Partners Effort).
-We serve nearly 157 homeless camps with almost 10,000 clients throughout Orange, Seminole, and Osceola Counties.
+Team.
+We serve nearly 157 homeless camps with almost 10,000 clients throughout Orange County.

 Alpha Phi Alpha Fraternity